jacksonfoster4/payroll-pal/README.md

 # Payroll Pal

-Right when I moved into my new role, The Foundation Works had changed payroll providers and I have to be honest...
-It's hot trash.
-The web app sucks.
-The mobile site sucks.
-Hot.
-Trash.

-I created this app as a way to pleasantly interface with this dumpster fire.
+I created this app as a way to pleasantly interface with The Foundation Works payroll provider which was sorely in need of a redesign.
 Unfortunately, there is no API and it is a single page application so I knew I would have to do something that I don't really like doing... using Selenium WebDriver.

-Selenium WebDriver is fantastic... for testing.
-But I have a history of building apps that need to use Selenium to power the business logic and it is always a pain in the neck.

-Regardless, this app successfully interfaces with the payroll provider and let's me log my hours without ripping my hair out.

 ![Screenshot](./back-end/screenshot.jpg)